In-Demand Leadership Skills for Today’s Workforce

 Empathy

 Empathy allows us to build rapport with people and build relationships.
 Empathising is being able to put ourselves in someone else’s shoes; it is critical to understanding other people’s feelings, accepting their differences and overcoming conflict.
-Empathy is a vital component of Emotional Intelligence or EQ.
+Active listening and vulnerability are foundational to empathy.
+Empathy is also a vital component of Emotional Intelligence or EQ.

 Interpersonal relationships